canvasxyz/canvas-docs/docs/tutorial/deploying-to-fly-io.md

 Unlike most other hosting platforms, Fly.io apps have access to block storage volumes (disk storage), while other hosts force you to store data on a managed database like Postgres.
 This means we can deploy Canvas apps that use SQLite databases, just like we do in development.

-Fly has a liberal free tier, enough to run both a client and a server for free.
+Fly has a liberal free tier, enough to run both a client and a server.
 It also supports more modern technologies, and it's developed by a top team.

 ### Getting started